 Entry to the Stable Rooms is through the Visitor Welcome area.
 It involves climbing 3 wide steps or use of the platform lift.
 However, in case of an emergency visitors will need to navigate the stairs at either side of the Stable Block or get to the safe places of refuge where staff/volunteers will assist with visitor evacuation.

 There are some restricted width doorways in the Stable Rooms e.g. 70.5cm (28ins or 2ft 4ins) in this area.

 Entry to the Battlefield Rooms is through the Visitor Welcome area.
 Located on the ground floor.

 The temporary exhibition space has some restricted width doorways e.g. 70.5cm (28ins or 2ft 4ins).
 There are also some high thresholds to some of the doors e.g. 2cm (¾in) – 8.5cm (3½ins).
 It is sadly not possible to alter these features due to the historic nature of the building.

 This is located on the first floor and is accessible by lift.

 The Medieval Rooms

-The main entrance to the Abbey provides the visitor access to further heritage spaces (the Medieval Rooms – ground floor, Bouverie Rooms – upper ground floor, Nine Rooms – first floor, and meeting and conference facilities – first floor (with platform lift access).
+The main entrance to the Abbey provides the visitor access to further heritage spaces (the Medieval Rooms – ground floor, Bouverie Rooms – upper ground floor, Nine Rooms – first floor (with platform lift access).

 The Medieval Rooms are on the entrance level of the Abbey with an internal ramp with a gradient of 1:18.
 There is also a platform lift from here up to the Nine Rooms (first floor).